-Where hospitals are allowed in residential districts and in the C-1 district, In districts where a note referencing this section appears after the listing of a hospital as a permitted use or special exception, the following supplementary regulations shall applyhospitals shall not be:-
+Where hospitals are allowed in residential districts and in the C-1 district, hospitals shall not be:

-- A. Such hospital shall not be Primarily for patients suffering from contagious diseases; and- - B. Such hospital shall not be Located less than 100 feet from the property line adjacent to any residential district or any existing residential use.
+- A. Primarily for patients suffering from contagious diseases; and - B. Located less than 100 feet from the property line adjacent to any residential district or any existing residential use.